 #3 Scenario-based activities

 In scenario-based activities, learners have to decide how the situations will go.
-Each situation will change consequently as they choose solutions from various options available.
-You also can create dialogue branching scenarios with voice-overs to character speech in order to fully simulate an actual dialogue.
+Each situation will change as they choose solutions from various options available.
+You can also create dialogue branching scenarios with voice-overs to character speech to fully simulate an actual dialogue.

 TIPS: consider using animation video with motion graphics to explain the situation in detail and lively.
 For example, F.Learning suggests using 2D animated videos to create online health and safety training modules for iheed’s programs.